lttng/lttng-docs/contents/installing-lttng/desktop-distributions/opensuse.md

 first need to add an entry to your repository configuration.
 All LTTng repositories are available
 <a href="http://download.opensuse.org/repositories/devel:/tools:/lttng/" class="ext">here</a>.
-For example, the following commands will add the LTTng repository for openSUSE&nbsp;13.1:
+For example, the following commands adds the LTTng repository for openSUSE&nbsp;13.1:

 <pre class="term">